envoyproxy/data-plane-api/docs/root/configuration/http_filters/gzip_filter.rst

 By *default* compression will be *skipped* when:

 - Request does NOT contain *Accept-Encoding* header.
-- Request contains *Accept-Encoding* header, however "gzip" is NOT one of the values.
+- Request contains *Accept-Encoding* header, however it does not allow "gzip".
 - Response contains a *Content-Encoding* header.
 - Response contains a *Cache-Control* header whose value is no-transform.
 - Response contains a *Transfer-Encoding* header whose value is gzip.